OnTitansShoulder/ontitansshoulder.github.io/docs/Reading-Notes/Leading-without-formal-authority.md

 Small things like being late to a meeting matters and can undermine your long-term leadership.
 The same is true for others like missing an internal deadline and holding up a project, forgetting a small promise like promising to proof a peer's presentation, and not responding to emails or returning phone calls.

-These mistakes might not seem like a big deal in the moment, but others form an opinion of us based on a combination of a lot of small actions.
+These mistakes might not seem like a big deal in the moment, but others form an opinion of us based on a **combination of a lot of small actions**.
 Overcome and avoid these mistakes makes you look good in front of your peers, your boss, and senior leaders always helps you in the long run.

 ### Give/Ask for feedback

 Giving feedback is a great way to establish leadership as an individual contributor.

-Give feedback on things that matter, and be sure to give feedback when you're asked.
+Give feedback on **things that matter**, and be sure to give feedback when you're asked.
 It shows a good sign since natural leaders are often asked for feedback since they give good feedback.
 If you do know one or two things that could help, let them know kindly.
-Walk the other person through your thought process and your rationale.
+Walk the other person through your **thought process and your rationale**.
 Meanwhile, consider giving feedback on high stakes things, even if you aren't asked.

 The best leaders, both formal and informal, rely heavily on those around them.
 Asking for feedback will help you excel and show people that you have a growth mindset.